MrRobot2211/New-Recommendations/readme.md

 ## Preparation

-To start download MIND Small and MIND Large from <https://msnews.github.io/> into the data folder.
+To start download MIND Small and MIND Large from <https://msnews.github.io/> into the /data folder.

-## Dataset filtering and MIND-Busineess MIND-Rare generation
+## Dataset filtering and MIND-Business MIND-Rare generation

 Use mind_dataset_gen.ipynb and  mind_dataset_large_gen.ipynb